openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

   For example, with the KVM hypervisor, the ``qemu-kvm`` process could crash.

+* VM hangs.

+  For example, an issue with a VM's block storage (either its ephemeral disk or an associated Cinder volume) could cause the VM to hang, and the QEMU layer to emit a ``BLOCK_IO_ERROR`` which would bubble up through ``libvirt`` and could be detected and handled by an automated recovery process.

 * VM provisioning process (nova-compute service) is down.

 * Compute host is down.